HurricanKai/HurricanKai/README.md

 ### Hi there 👋
-- 👨‍🎓I'm a 17 year old student
+- 👨‍🎓 I'm a 17 year old student
 - 🇩🇪 from Germany
 - 🌱 I’m currently learning F# & Rust
 - 💬 Ask me about Algorithms & Data Structures